sofiabarragan/website/content/project/markov/index.md

 date: 2019-11-02T14:47:00-05:00
 ---

 NOTE: In iterative progress (following grading).

-This bookdown on discrete Hidden Markov Models & their applications to statistical genetics is my capstone!
-I made this bookdown on discrete Hidden Markov Models & their applications to statistical genetics for my Mathematical Statistics capstone.
+I made this bookdown on discrete Hidden Markov Models & their applications to statistical genetics for my Mathematical Statistics capstone!
 The target audience for this project is introductory statistics students, so expect some looser notation and word-heavy explanations.

 Content was written and gathered by myself with appropriate citations for print materials.
 Wherever possible, I try to provide direct links for any digital materials or resources.

 This is what I was listening to in the writing process!